mathessoliv/linkedList/README.md

 - **Dynamic size**: Automatically adjusts as elements are added or removed.
 - **Core operations**:
     - Add elements (at the beginning, end, or specific position).
-    - Remove elements (by value or position).
+    - Remove elements (by value or beginning, end, or specifc position).
     - Search for elements.
+    - Clear the list.
     - Display the list contents.

 ## Getting Started